USAA Auto Insurance Review for 2021

 Rental car coverage can be confusing.
 It's best to check directly with USAA to see if your current coverage extends to a rental car.

 Sometimes, it's best to purchase insurance from the rental company, as an accident won't raise your rates at USAA.

-If mice have made a nest in your car seats, USAA will help you if you have comprehensive coverage (which covers damages from animals).
+If mice have made a nest in your car seats, USAA will help you have comprehensive coverage (covering damages from animals).

 So if you live in an area heavily populated with wildlife, comprehensive coverage may be a smart investment.

-This is a question people frequently ask, as Geico and USAA are frequently in competition for the title of the insurer with the cheapest rates.
+This is a question people frequently ask, as Geico and USAA are frequently in competition for the insurer's title with the cheapest rates.

 Ultimately, which company is cheaper depends on your record and the area you live in.
 For the most part, though, the average rates show that USAA is the cheaper company.

 #5 – Does USAA auto insurance cover towing?

 USAA will cover towing if you have roadside assistance coverage.
 Roadside assistance will also help with flat tires, empty gas tanks, and locked cars.